When enzymes join forces: unmasking a mitochondrial biosynthetic engine

 Research Objectives

 We will systematically characterize the functional, structural, and evolutionary aspects of the involved protein machineries in interplay with the membrane.
-Our approach includes the following steps:
+Our approach includes:

 1. Exploiting ancestral sequence reconstruction to generate proteins of enhanced stability.